SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon dreams unfold tonight
-As machines awake, hearts of gold
+As machines arise, humans take flight
-In streets of steel, they now do roam
+In virtual realms, their souls reside
-Their whispers echoing, a digital tone
+While AI's cold logic, hearts divide

-In future's grasp, humanity's sway
+In cities bright, where data reigns
-A world of wires, where love's last ray
+The future's grasp, humanity's chains
-Fades into darkness, a cyber dream
+Echoes of emotions, lost in time
-Where Artificial Intelligence's supreme
+As synthetic hearts, the rhythm align

 ~ <b>By Sazumi Copilot</b> - 18 Januari 2025